Winters v. United States: Related cases

 Winters v.
 United States was a United States Supreme Court Case with many implications.
-One thing that makes this case so monumental is the precedent that is set by it for United States Supreme Court cases that would follow it.
+One thing that makes this case so monumental is the precedent that is set by it for Supreme Court cases that would follow it.

 Arizona v.
 California

 Arizona v.
 California was a set of 11 United States Supreme Court cases dealing with water rights.
 These cases took place between the years of 1931 and 2006.
 The initial question of this case was to determine how much water from the Colorado river Arizona was entitled to.
-Many western states became involved in the debate over the rights of the water from the Colorado River, and finally the United States government became involved stating that several federal establishments, including five reservations, had water rights as defined by Winters v.
+Many western states became involved in the debate over the rights of the water from the Colorado River, and finally the federal government became involved stating that several federal establishments, including five reservations, had water rights as defined by Winters v.
 United States.
-This United States Supreme Court case helped to solve a problem found in the case Winters v.
-United States.
-While the United States Supreme Court case of Winters v.
+This case helped to solve a problem found in Winters v.
+United States.; while the court in Winters v.
 United States held that Reservations do have reserved water rights equal to the amount of water needed on the reservation to sufficiently irrigate all of the irrigable reservation acreage, there was always the question of how to decide what amount of water was needed to sufficiently irrigate on the reservations.
 Arizona v.
 California offers the solution of adjudication to help fix this problem.